KnapsackPro/knapsack-pro-js/README.md

 npm run build
 npm adduser # sign in to npm
 npm publish

+# if a project is not a workspace
+cd packages/create-react-app-example
+npm install -D @knapsack-pro/jest git commit -am "deps(create-react-app-example): update @knapsack-pro/jest"
 ```

 Remember to update `TestSuiteClientVersionChecker` in the Knapsack Pro API repository.